ruanzx/devcontainer-templates/features/specify-cli/README.md

 # Check Python version
 python3 --version

-# If Python is missing, the feature will attempt to install it automatically
-# For best results, add Python feature to your devcontainer.json:
+# If Python is missing, add Python feature to your devcontainer.json:
 # "ghcr.io/devcontainers/features/python:1": { "version": "3.11" }
+# This feature does not install Python automatically to keep installation fast
 ```

 **uv installation failed:**